Alright, let's dive into the world of Thomas Nast and his notable political cartoons that took down Boss Tweed.

 The Evolution of Nast's Depiction of Boss Tweed

 As the pressure on Tweed increased, Nast's cartoons became more direct and accusatory.
-He began to depict Tweed as a criminal, often showing him behind bars or being chased by law enforcement.
+Consider this: he began to depict Tweed as a criminal, often showing him behind bars or being chased by law enforcement.
 Nast also targeted Tweed's associates, exposing their roles in the corruption scheme.
 His cartoons named names and detailed specific instances of graft and fraud, making it increasingly difficult for the Ring to maintain its grip on power.

 The Lasting Impact of Thomas Nast's Political Cartoons